 - You do not need to book with a tour group unless you want to.
 We contacted the camp and they scheduled guides for our us.
 The activity will last anywhere from three hours.

 - Money- You can pay in Cash or M-pesa.
-We were charged KES 1500 per person.
+We were charged KES 1500 per person at Napoleon.
+The prices in Sagana may vary.

 - Food- We had a nice buffet prepared for us at the camp before heading back home.